Sphenacodontidae: Characteristics

+Due to the scarcity of evidence, there is ambiguity surrounding the appearance and evolution of non-mammalian synapsid integument.
+Skin impressions from a sphenacodontid described in 2025 revealed they were covered in scales rather than leathery skin or hair.

 Classification

 The family Sphenacodontidae is actually paraphyletic as originally described, defined by shared primitive synapsid characters; these animals constitute an evolutionary gradation from primitive synapsid to early therapsid.
 The clade Sphenacodontia is used to designate the monophyletic group that includes sphenacodontids and all their descendants (including mammals), while Sphenacodontidae in the strict sense includes only specialised pelycosaurs, and not earlier more primitive members of the family like Haptodus, Palaeohatteria, Pantelosaurus, and Cutleria (in pre-cladistic classifications all included under the genus Haptodus).
 The clade Sphenacodontoidea is used by Laurin and Reisz 1997 to designate the most recent common ancestor of Sphenacodontidae and Therapsida and all their descendants, and is defined by certain features of the skull.

+Sphenacodontidae in a cladogram after Fröbisch et al., 2011: